 In 2002, Roy accepted a full-time faculty position at the Mel Hoppenheim School of Cinema at Concordia University in Montreal, where he teaches scriptwriting, sound, and filmmaking courses.
 In 2014, he completed a five-year term as Head of the Film Production Program at the School.
 In 2015, Roy was awarded the Fine Arts Distinguished Teaching Award for superior performance in teaching, and in 2016, he was promoted to Full Professor at Concordia.

-In March of 2015, Roy completed a diary film, A Dark Blue Sky, that examines concepts of fatherhood and home after a divorce.
-He is currently researching low-toxic photochemical processes with his Green Film Lab and methods for small-batch processing of motion picture film.
-He built a 4×5 pinhole camera and is undertaking tests to shoot a landscape and portrait project.
+In October 2023, Roy resurrected and completed a diary film, A Dark Blue Sky, that examines concepts of fatherhood and home after a divorce.
+He continues his research into low-toxic photochemical processes with his Labcaf project and methods for small-batch processing of motion picture film.
+In winter 2023, in collaboration with Wrenna Nought, he undertook a series of winter portraits using a 4×5 pinhole camera.